cilium/cilium/Documentation/gettingstarted/cassandra.rst

 Cilium environment running on your machine.
 It is designed to take 15-30 minutes.

-**NOTE:** Cassandra-aware policy support is still "experimental".
+**NOTE:** Cassandra-aware policy support is still in beta phase.
 It is not yet ready for production use.
 Additionally, the Cassandra-specific policy language is highly likely to change in a future Cilium version.